krishna1633/messenger-app/README.md

 ## Implementation Details

 - The server project is a basic Node.js application that serves the React app.
-- The React app is built using functional components and hooks to manage state and side effects.
+- The React app uses functional components and hooks to manage state and side effects.
 - There is no user auth concept.
-Default user goes and get all usernames saved in backend.
+The default user goes and get all usernames saved in backend.
-- User can send message and see history.
-It cannot recieve a message.
+- User can send messages and see history.
+It cannot receive a message.

 ## Future Improvements

 - Add persistent storage for chat history.
 - Implement backend communication for real-time updates and data storage.
 - Add auth mechanism like signup/login and jwt token for creating and managing multiple users.
-- Use web-socket to communicate between users.
+- Use web socket to communicate between users.
-- Add options like Friends , Online Friends.
+- Add options like Friends, and Online Friends.